sikkadesire/sksvisuals/README.md

 I am also available for 2D Animations, Video Editing and Photoshop work.
 I can provide you samples created by me in these areas on asking.

-You can also look at a basic game 'Drive the Ball', I've created using link: https://play.google.com/store/apps/details?id=com.UniqueGamesStudio.DrivetheBall or just search for uniquegamesstudio.
+You can also look at a basic game 'Drive the Ball', I've created using link: https://play.google.com/store/apps/details?id=com.UniqueGamesStudio.DrivetheBall or just search for uniquegamesstudio in Play Store.

 ## Contact
 email: shekharsikka963@gmail.com